 Like it or not, in the 21st century, we are all global citizens and global participants.
 We should take responsibility for ensuring that we approach each encounter with someone who looks and lives differently to us in a way that is fair, just, and unbiased.

 This is one of my favourite ways that reading diversely, and thinking more about diversity in my reading life, has benefited me personally: it’s made me better at reading all those canonical straight-white-male books!
-Reading more diversely gives me new “lenses” through which I examine those texts, and ways of thinking about them that wouldn’t otherwise have crossed my mind.
+Reading more diversely gives me new “lenses” through which I look at those stories, and ways of thinking about them that wouldn’t otherwise have crossed my mind.

 Take, for instance, the way I experienced Strange Case of Dr Jekyll and Mr Hyde.
 On its face, it’s an early kind of monster/science-fiction story, which is fine… but I enjoyed it so much more when I considered a queer reading, looking at how the story could be a metaphor for life as a gay man in Victorian England.
 Cool, eh?